 Seasons, Distribution, Habitat and Feeding

 Tub and grey gurnard are found throughout the UK in decent numbers.
 The red gurnard, however, is a fish that is generally found in the south of the British Isles, especially in the English Channel.
-Like other species such as pollock, the gurnard move out into deeper water in the winter and come into shallower waters to follow in the sprats, sandeels and other species in the warmer months.
+Gurnard move out into deeper water in the winter and generally come into shallower inshore waters in the warmer summer months.
 Spawning also takes place in the summer while the fish are in inshore waters.
-Gurnard are generally seen as a fish that prefers clean sandy or muddy ground.
-They will feed where there are offshore sandbanks or swim along sandy coastlines looking for gullies or features where sources of food have gathered.
-Although clean ground is the gurnard’s favoured hunting ground they will move over mixed ground if food sources are present there, and can also be found in clean patches of ground among rocky ground.
+Gurnard will feed where there are offshore sandbanks or swim along sandy coastlines looking for gullies or features where sources of food have gathered.
+Gurnard will feed over mixed ground if food sources are present there, and can also be found in clean patches of ground among rocky ground.
 All gurnard are predatory and will hunt sprats, sandeels and small mackerel and herring.
 They will also opportunistically feed on marine worms and crustaceans and scavenge on dead fish found on the seabed.

-Changing Reputation of Gurnard as a Table Fish
+Changing Reputation of Gurnard as a Food Fish

 Methods and Techniques to Catch Gurnard

-When it comes to bait fish is the best choice.
-Small to medium mackerel strips are the number one bait of anglers going for gurnard, although small lesser sandeels and strips of herring will also catch this species.
-However, as the gurnard is an opportunistic hunter it will show an interest in pretty much any bait, with ragworm, lugworm, mussels and other shellfish, squid and peeler crab all accounting for this species.
-As gurnard are hunters they can also be caught on lures, although this is not a reliable way to catch this species – probably because most lures are pulled through mid-water to catch fish hunting there, while gurnard are demersal (bottom) feeders.
+As the gurnard is an opportunistic hunter it will show an interest in pretty much any bait, with ragworm, lugworm, mussels and other shellfish, squid and peeler crab all accounting for this species.
+Good catches can also come on mackerel or herring strip or on sandeel baits.
+As gurnard are hunters they can also be caught on lures, although this is not a reliable way to catch this species – probably because most lures are pulled through mid-water to catch fish hunting there, while gurnard mostly feed on the seabed.
 However, it is not unusual to see anglers fishing for summer mackerel with feathers or bringing in a gurnard, especially if the lures have been fished deep.
 As gurnard are visual hunters they feed well during daylight, and they don’t seem to mind calm and still conditions.
 All of this means that gurnard can provide catches and keep anglers entertained when other species are thin on the ground.